SCRT-HQ/VaporShell/docs/glossary/Add-VSEMRClusterInstanceGroupConfig.md

 ```

 ### -BidPrice
-The maximum Spot price your are willing to pay for EC2 instances.
+The bid price for each EC2 Spot instance type as defined by InstanceType.
-If BidPrice is specified, Amazon EMR uses Spot Instances for the instance group.
-Specified in USD.
+Expressed in USD.
-Alternatively, a value of OnDemandPrice indicates that the maximum Spot price is set equal to the On-Demand price.
+If neither BidPrice nor BidPriceAsPercentageOfOnDemandPrice is provided, BidPriceAsPercentageOfOnDemandPrice defaults to 100%.

 Documentation: http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-elasticmapreduce-cluster-instancegroupconfig.html#cfn-elasticmapreduce-cluster-instancegroupconfig-bidprice
 PrimitiveType: String